polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-permission-network/add-node-authorization-pallet.md

 The owner of a node can then add and remove connections for their node.
 To be clear, you can't change the connections between well known nodes, they are always allowed to connect with each other.
-Instead, you can manipulate the connection between a well know node and a normal node or between two normal nodes and sub-nodes.
+Instead, you can manipulate the connection between a well known node and a normal node or between two normal nodes and sub-nodes.

 The `node-authorization` pallet integrates an